-If you have land in different parts of the UK, which you manage as one business, you must enter the land in each country, on that country's forms.
-You should return each country's forms to the local office of the country that processes your claims.
+If you have land in different parts of the UK, which you manage as one business, you must enter the land for each country using that country's online application system.
+If you use paper forms, you should return each country's forms to the local office of the country that processes your claims.
 In Scotland, this is the RPID area office which deals with your main location code.